Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 Note that the way files are organized may depend on if your plugin is an **automation** or a **job**.
 Plugins can install both automations and jobs.
 :::

-Consider an example plugin: a **job** called _Relay_, which just turns on or off anything that is plugged into a channel of your choosing.
+Consider an example plugin: a **job** called `pireactor_relay_plugin`, which just turns on or off a PWM channel.
 Follow the file organization here: [CamDavidsonPilon/pioreactor-relay-plugin](https://github.com/CamDavidsonPilon/pioreactor-relay-plugin).

-Here's a general schematic of how your files should be organized for a job:
+Here's a general directory outline of how your files should be organized for a job:

 ```
 📁 <PLUGIN_NAME>